fedora-copr/logdetective/README.md

     curl --header "Content-Type: application/json" --request POST --data '{"url":"<YOUR_URL_HERE>"}' http://localhost:8080/analyze

+For more accurate responses, you can use `/analyze/staged` endpoint.
+This will submit snippets to model for individual analysis first
+Afterwards the model outputs are used to construct final prompt.
+This will take substantially longer, compared to plain `/analyze`

+    curl --header "Content-Type: application/json" --request POST --data '{"url":"<YOUR_URL_HERE>"}' http://localhost:8080/analyze/staged

 We also have a Containerfile and composefile to run the logdetective server and llama server in containers.

 Before doing `podman-compose up`, make sure to set `MODELS_PATH` environment variable and point to a directory with your local model files: